New law increases penalties for assault when the victim is pregnant

 Were You Charged with Assault?
 Call Our Texas Criminal Defense Attorneys

 Assault has always come with serious penalties, but this new bill signed by the Governor makes certain assault cases even more serious.
-If you have been charged with assault, call our Webster, TX criminal defense attorneys at Scott M. Brown & Associates.
+If you have been charged with assault, call our League City, TX criminal defense attorneys at Scott M. Brown & Associates.
 We know that there are valid defenses to these charges, and we’ll use them to defend your case aggressively.
 Call us today at (979) 256-4285 to schedule a meeting with one of our attorneys and to learn more about how we can help with your case.